Donald Trump Is Reportedly ‘Furious’ With Anthony Fauci For Suggesting Economic Shutdown

 Not long after a report from The New York Times claimed there is friction between President Donald Trump and Dr. Anthony Fauci, Vanity Fair is reporting that the president is “furious” at the doctor and other public health experts who are suggesting an economic shutdown to curb the spread of coronavirus.

-“Trump is furious,” one former West Wing official told Vanity Fair writer Gabriel Sherman of the alleged internal West Wing conversations on the issue.
+“Trump is furious,” one Republican former West Wing official told Vanity Fair writer Gabriel Sherman of the alleged internal West Wing conversations on the issue.

 Another Republican briefed on the conversations claimed that Trump is considering going against Fauci’s advice, supporting other reports of an economic pivot on the coronavirus approach.